 From now until Valentine’s Day, you’re smack dab in the middle of the busiest time of the year for online dating.
 Give it a try!
 You have nothing to lose.

-Most dating sites report an increase in member sign ups during this period, and for us here at MG International, we enjoy helping those singles find the right dating sites and get their dating profiles on point.
+Most dating sites report an increase in member sign ups during this period, and for us here at Incredible Love, we enjoy helping those singles find the right dating sites and getting their dating profiles on point.
+We’re happy to connect and help you find your Plus One online!

 Trying out a new hobby is a great way to expose yourself to new environments and new people.
-Maybe you’ve wanted to take a ballroom dancing class or skiing lessons… whatever it is, go for it!
-It will activate a new part of your brain while expanding your social network at the same time.
+Maybe you’ve wanted to take a ballroom dancing class or skiing lessons… Whatever it is, go for it!
+New interests will activate a new part of your brain while expanding your social network at the same time.

 They just don’t get the memo about how annoying these questions are to you.
 So, instead of feeling awkward when the question comes up, just be ready with prepared answers so they don’t ruin your night.
 You don’t have to justify or defend yourself, but you do want to politely answer their questions and move on to the next topic.